ValenteCreativo/REMBU-APP/README.md

 - More types of environmental sensors
 - Integration with local municipalities for real-time data analysis
 - Additional layers of decentralization for user participation in project governance
+- DAO Governance to finance environmental impact initiatives
+- Token ICO to reward with ROI to the users that acquire the antenna

 -------